Leadership Requires Empathy

 “I don’t get it.
 I’ve always figured if people knew where I stood, we wouldn’t have any problems or confusion.”

-This, in a nutshell, is the tension between being authentic and developing potential.
+This, in a nutshell, is the tension between being authentic and developing communication skills.

-Leadership requires he use a different skill-set.
-Leadership requires empathy.
+Leadership requires he use a different skill set.
+The skillset of empathetic leadership.

-Empathy: the ability to understand the feeling of other person
+Empathy: the ability to understand the feelings of another person

 Imagine having to tell someone that the quality of his or her work is below par.
 This is both a difficult message to convey and to hear.
 The tool of empathy provides a tactical way of thinking about the problem and preparing for the conversation.
 Questions one might consider through the lens of empathy are: